 Next have a dream dictionary handy or you can look on the internet for dream dictionaries.
 Though dream dictionaries will not tell you everything, they can be helpful in helping you figure out the main idea or subject or theme of your dream.

 Tip: Writing down your dreams will also make them easier to understand.
 Writing and using a journal can be very positive towards learning to understand our emotions and help to reveal our deepest feelings.
-You can read about using a journal here.

 Things to think about when trying to interpret a dream: